 Effective 17 November all inbound travellers, except those listed below, will be required to take a COVID-19 PCR test within 72 hours before departure for Singapore and present a valid negative COVID-19 test for entry to Singapore.
 The test result memo must be from recognised laboratories that are internationally accredited or recognised by the respective governments.
-Please also note that travellers aged 12 or below are not exempted from this requirement.
+Please also note that travellers who are aged 6 years or below do not require PCR COVID-19 test.

 The COVID-19 PCR test must be in English, and should state the following:

 The COVID-19 PCR test requirement does not apply to:

 Effective 23 December 2020 until further notice, Singapore will be tightening border control measures for travellers with travel history to New South Wales (NSW), Australia.
 All travellers departing from Australia will be required to declare their travel history at airline check-in prior to their flight to Singapore.
 Short-term travellers holding an Air Travel Pass with travel history to NSW, Australia, within the last 14 days before departure for Singapore, will not be allowed to enter Singapore.
 All other travellers departing from Australia who have been in Australia (excluding NSW) in the last 14 days prior to travel will continue to be subject to a COVID-19 test upon arrival at the airport, in lieu of their SHN.
 Singapore Citizens (SCs), Permanent Residents (PRs) and Long-Term Pass holders entering Singapore with travel history to NSW, Australia within the last 14 days before departure for Singapore, will be subject to a 7-day SHN at their place of residence with a COVID-19 Polymerase Chain Reaction (PCR) test before the end of the SHN period.

 Travellers from India